George Folsey Jr.

+George Joseph Folsey Jr. (January 17, 1939 – December 29, 2024) was an American film producer, editor, and assistant director.

+Life and career

+Folsey was born in Los Angeles on January 17, 1939, the son of George J. Folsey.
+He was educated at Pomona College.

-George Joseph Folsey Jr. (born January 17, 1939) is an American film producer, editor, assistant director and cinematographer who frequently worked with director John Landis in the 1980s.
-Folsey was acquitted in a manslaughter case brought over the deaths of actor Vic Morrow and two children in a helicopter accident on the set of Twilight Zone: The Movie.
-Folsey is the son of George J. Folsey and father of editor Ryan Folsey.
+Folsey began his career at KABC-TV in Los Angeles, before moving into film.
+He frequently worked with director John Landis in the 1980s.
+In 1987, he was acquitted in a manslaughter case brought over the deaths of actor Vic Morrow and two children in a helicopter accident on the set of Twilight Zone: The Movie.

+Folsey and his wife, Belinda, had two children.
+He died from pneumonia in Los Angeles on December 29, 2024, at the age of 85.

+At the 97th Academy Awards, his name was mentioned in the In Memoriam section.

 Significant collaborations

 With John Landis

 Folsey Jr. edited or co-edited six Landis films: all productions from Schlock (1973) to The Blues Brothers (1980), Thriller and Coming to America.
 Folsey produced eleven films directed or co-directed by Landis (Schlock, The Blues Brothers, all films from An American Werewolf in London to Coming to America).
-He was also second unit director collaborated with Landis during his Trading Places, Into the Night and Three Amigos.
+He was also second unit director on Landis' Trading Places, Into the Night and Three Amigos projects.
 His son, editor Ryan Folsey appeared in Landis's first feature film Schlock.
-Folsey's name is mentioned in a scene in Trading Places when Louis Winthorpe gives his coat to the coat attendant and says "Good morning Folsey."
+Folsey's name is mentioned in a scene in Trading Places when Louis Winthorpe gives his coat to the coat attendant and says "Good morning, Folsey."